WeijieMax/EyeReal/README.md

 python inference_coordinates.py
 ```
 ### Inference Based on Input Images
+Change the `eyeRealNet_weights` to the path to pretrained_model.pth.
 ```bash
 # Script: inference_figures.py
 # - Update `eyeRealNet_weights` with your trained weights.